 So it's been a good year.
 Not fantastic, but I'm at an age where I no longer expect things fabulous.
 Bottom line, I closed the year in the black—not just financially, but emotionally.
 And that's the most important thing for me, for my personal balance.
 I can only hope that I'll be able to do the same in the years to come.
 And I wish you the same!
 Happy New Year, y'all! 🙂

-photo source: my smartphone camera, University of Cernăuţi, June 2019 (vintage filter)
+photo source: personal archive, University of Cernăuţi, June 2019 (vintage filter)

 bonus: another Depeche Mode song that helps me get, and keep, the balance right since the mid-1980s 😉